- Asking questions of your doctors and nurses helps you feel more involved in your cancer care.

 - Where is it located?

-- Can you explain my pathology report (laboratory rest results) to me?
+- Can you explain my pathology report (or laboratory or other test results) to me?

 - Where can I find more information about this type of cancer?